Stochastic Graph Neural Networks: Random Edge Sampling Graph Model

 In the expectation in \eqref{eq:perform}, the shift operators $\bbS_k$ in the sequence $\bbS_{P:1}$ are drawn independently from the random $\RESGp$ graph of Definition \ref{def_res}.
 Training to optimize the cost in \eqref{eq:PPP} shall result in a SGNN with optimal \emph{average} cost.
 To characterize the cost \emph{distribution}, we study the variance of the SGNN output $\bbPhi \big(\bbx;\bbS_{P:1}, \ccalH\big)$ in Section \ref{sec:expper}.
 We also show that the SGNN can be trained with a stochastic gradient descent based learning process over $T$ iterations and prove this learning process converges to a stationary solution of \eqref{eq:perform} with a rate of $\ccalO(1/\sqrt{T})$ in Section~\ref{sec:convergence}.

 \begin{remark} \normalfont The SGNN defined by \eqref{eq.sgnn_layer_1}-\eqref{eq.sgnn2} admits a distributed implementation.
 This is because stochastic graph filters [cf. \eqref{eq:sgf2}] can be implemented in a distributed manner, which, in turn, is true because the diffusion sequence in \eqref{eq.sgf0} admits a distributable evaluation.
-To see that the latter, denote the entries of $\bbS_{k}$ as $S_{k,ij}$ and observe the sparsity pattern of $\bbS_{k}$ allows writing
+To see the latter, denote the entries of $\bbS_{k}$ as $S_{k,ij}$ and the sparsity of $\bbS_{k}$ allows computing $\bbx^{(k)}$ as

-Thus, the entry $x_i^{(k)}$ associated with node $i$ can be computed locally from entries $x^{(k-1)}_j$ received from nodes $j$ connected to $i$ in the graph realization $\bbS_k$.
-Node $i$ can therefore evaluate all the $K$ entries $x_i^{(k)}$ through recursive exchanges of information with neighboring nodes.
-Node $i$ can then compute the $i$th entry of the filter output as $u_i = \sum_{k=0}^K h_{k}x_i^{(k)}$ [cf. \eqref{eq:sgf2}].
-That the SGNN can be implemented in a distributed manner follows because the nonlinear function $\sigma(\cdot)$ is pointwise and therefore local.
-For instance, at layer $\ell=1$, the output feature entries are $x_{1i}^{f}=\sigma[u_{1i}^{f}]$ where each of the filter outputs $u_{1i}^{f}$ is evaluated through local information exchanges.
-The same argument applies for filters and nonlinearities at subsequent layers so that node $i$ computes the SGNN output $[\bbPhi \big(\bbx;\bbS_{P:1}, \ccalH\big)]_i$ through recursive exchange of information with neighboring nodes. \end{remark}
+Thus, the entry $x_i^{(k)}$ associated with node $i$ can be computed locally by only using the entries $x^{(k-1)}_j$ associated with nodes $j$ that are connected to node $i$ in the graph realization $\bbS_k$.
+Likewise, the $K$ entries $\{x_i^{(k)}\}_{k=1}^K$ can be computed through recursive information exchanges with neighboring nodes.
+Node $i$ can therefore compute the $i$th entry of the filter output as $u_i = \sum_{k=0}^K h_{k}x_i^{(k)}$ locally [cf. \eqref{eq:sgf2}].
+Since the nonlinearity $\sigma(\cdot)$ is pointwise and thus, local, the SGNN inherits the distributed implementation.
+During deployment, each node need not know full knowledge of the graph, but only have communication capabilities to receive the neighborhood information and computational capabilities to aggregate the received information. \end{remark}